 Online Master of Arts in Communication with an Optional Concentration in New Media & Marketing

 Online Master’s in Digital Media Programs

 For students who want to build their skills in digital media design, while also working a full-time or part-time job or navigating other responsibilities, online master’s in digital media programs can be an efficient and effective option.
-Online master’s programs in digital media and digital arts give students more flexibility both in terms of location and scheduling, as they allow students to attend classes without commuting to campus.
+Online master’s programs in digital media give students more flexibility both in terms of location and scheduling, as they allow students to attend classes without commuting to campus.
 In addition, online programs provide students with additional options for selecting programs as they are not limited to local colleges and universities.